TOOP4EU/toop-commons/README.md

 # toop-commons
 Shared common TOOP components, codelists etc.

-Latest release: **0.9.3** from 2018-12-10 (containing data model 1.2.0)
+Latest release: **0.10.0** from 2019-04 (containing data model 1.4.0 and 1.2.0)

 # Development environment

 * Java 1.8 latest
     * At least 1.8.0_91 is needed, so that access to "https://repo.maven.apache.org" works, because in this version the "DigitCert Global Root CA" support was added
+    * Works with Oracle JDK and Adopt OpenJDK
 * Eclipse 4.7 latest (JEE version - with m2e and egit contained)
 * Apache Maven 3.x latest (only needed if building on the commandline is necessary)
 * git Commandline client latest (only needed if building on the commandline is necessary)